chinamike65/hugo-tuolesi/content/book3/book3en.md

 It is very, very important to cultivate and consolidate this belief!

-4. The merits of shaping the image of the guru
+**4. The merits of shaping the image of the guru**

-In "Atisha Form Continuity", it says:
+In Atisha's Continuity of Form ", it says:

 To build an image of a guru, the merit is far better than,